 Weather in Sequoia and Kings Canyon National Parks

-Summer see highs in the 70s F and lows in 40s F. Rain is rare and a welcome break to keep down the dust.
-September rolls in and the nightly temperatures are the first to fall.
-The first light snows happen at the higher elevations in late October though temperatures top out in the 50s F during the day, depending on elevation.
+Summer sees highs in the 70s F and lows in the 40s F. Rain is rare and a welcome break to keep down the dust.
+September rolls in, and the nightly temperatures are the first to fall.
+The first light snows happen at the higher elevations in late October, though temperatures top out in the 50s F during the day, depending on elevation.

-In November temperatures average with highs 40s F and overnight lows are 20s F. Winter is snowy in the mountains and roads can be hard to navigate without chains or snow tires.
+In November, temperatures average with highs 40s F and overnight lows in the 20s F. Winter is snowy in the mountains, and roads can be hard to navigate without chains or snow tires.
 This is the quietest time of the year.
-Though the lower elevations see its first wildflowers in January.
-Spring weather climbs out of the valley and up to the mountains from March with highs in the 40s F until summer brings in mid-June.
-Use caution when near rivers and streams with swift moving water from snow melt run-off.
+However, the lower elevations see their first wildflowers in January.
+Spring weather climbs out of the valley and up to the mountains from March, with highs in the 40s F until summer brings in mid-June.
+Use caution when near rivers and streams with swift-moving water from snow melt run-off.

 Where’s Sequoia and Kings Canyon National Park

-Located in Sierra Nevada mountains, Sequoia and Kings Canyon are adjoining national parks and there’s several national forests in the area as well.
-There are five main areas of both parks: Foothills, Giant Forest and Lodgepole, Grant Grove, Cedar Grove and Mineral King.
-Mineral King and Cedar Grove are open from Spring until Fall and the rest are open year-round.
+Located in the Sierra Nevada mountains, Sequoia and Kings Canyon are adjoining national parks, and several national forests are in the area as well.
+Both parks have five main areas: Foothills, Giant Forest and Lodgepole, Grant Grove, Cedar Grove and Mineral King.
+Mineral King and Cedar Grove are open from Spring until Fall, and the rest are open year-round.

 National Park Passes Guide